-When Rede Nami applied for a grant, it was initially to finance these workshops: “When we applied in 2011, we were not a formal organisation yet.
-We were just a group of graffiti girls, trying to do workshops in schools.
+Rede Nami hosts graffiti workshops for youth of all genders and women of all ages.
+When Rede NAMI applied for a grant from Mama Cash, it was initially to finance these workshops: “When we applied in 2011, we were not a formal organisation yet,” says Panmela Castro, founder of the group, who started as a graffiti artist under the name Anarkia.
+“We were just a group of graffiti girls, trying to do workshops in schools.
 Unfortunately it was naïve of us to think that the government would permit these kind of things.”

+But in 2011, when Rede NAMI didn’t get authorisation to give workshops inside schools, they didn’t give up.
+Instead, they sought out parallel places in the communities they wanted to reach.
+And the grants of Mama Cash in 2011 and 2012 made a big difference to the organisation; it was the first time the group had ever received financial support.
+Castro: “It was the first time someone believed in our work, and made it happen.
 Thanks to the support of Mama Cash we grew enormously.
 Now we have all the right papers and knowledge that is necessary for our work.
-And most importantly, it has enabled us to let the girls do the projects, instead of ourselves.
+And most importantly, it has enabled us to let the girls do the projects, instead of ourselves.”

 It is of great importance for Rede NAMI that the girls in their workshops have the freedom and control to express themselves how they choose.
 Panmela Castro says about this: “Even now that we are a formal organisation, the girls still decide!
 There were definitely times when we saw we were losing this structure.
 Then we made sure that we gave the power back to the girls as soon as possible.
-Only they should decide what is good for them.
+Only they should decide what is good for them.”

-“Today my work, and the work I’m doing with Rede Nami and the girls, is very well known.
+“Today my work, and the work I’m doing with Rede NAMI and the girls, is very well known.
 Everybody believes in it, and wants to support it.
 But the first one who believed in our work, and saw the importance of it was Mama Cash.
 The fact that Mama Cash took that first step has been of inestimable value to us.
 If they hadn’t supported us then, maybe we never would have had the possibility to help so many women.”